 When to Call a Pro

-If troubleshooting your furnace doesn’t solve your ignition problems, it’s time to call pro.
+If troubleshooting your furnace doesn’t solve your ignition problems, it’s time to call a pro.
 Fixing furnace-related problems requires expert knowledge of gas and electrical systems.
-A mistake during a DIY repair can lead to gas leaks, carbon monoxide leaks and other hazards.
+A mistake during a DIY repair can lead to gas leaks, carbon monoxide leaks, and other hazards.
 Tackling furnace repairs yourself can also result in expensive mistakes and recurring malfunctions.
 An HVAC professional will identify your problem and provide an appropriate solution.

 Call a Pro Immediately If You’re Experiencing Any of the Following

 - A strong smell of gas.
 Gas leaks are a serious threat to any home.
 Evacuate your home and call a professional immediately if you notice a strong natural gas odor in your home.

 - The furnace is banging or scraping.
 Scraping or banging sounds are the sign of a serious malfunction.
 Turn off your furnace and call a professional to make any necessary repairs.